chef/chef-web-docs/layouts/shortcodes/chef-server/install_chef_server_reconfigure.md

-Reconfigure the Chef Infra Server and the Chef management console (standalone and frontend group members of a High Availabilty installation):
+Reconfigure the Chef Infra Server and the Chef management console (standalone and frontend group members of a High Availability installation):

 ```bash
 chef-server-ctl reconfigure